Scientific Name

 Genus: Gasteria

-The inflorescences are unbranched and up to 20 inches (50 cm) tall.
-Flowers are stomach-shaped, pinkish-red with yellowish-green tips, up to 1 inch (2.5 cm) long.
+The inflorescences are unbranched and can grow up to 20 inches (50 cm) tall.
+The flowers are stomach-shaped, pinkish-red with yellowish-green tips, and can reach 1 inch (2.5 cm) in length.

 Gasterias are small, shallow-rooted, and relatively slow-growing.
 Therefore, they are often grown in small clusters in wide, shallow dishes.
 Over time, clusters will naturally enlarge as the mother plant sends off small plantlets.